-Charlotte DWI and Criminal Defense Attorney J. Bradley Smith of Arnold & Smith, PLLC answers the question “Are breath test results always accurate?”
+Charlotte DWI and Criminal Defense Attorney J. Bradley Smith of Arnold & Smith, PLLC answers the question “Can the police search my car without a warrant?”

 The Minnesota Court of Appeals recently issued a long-awaited opinion concerning the constitutionality of the state’s implied consent law.
 The Appeals Court affirmed the law, holding that a warrantless breath test qualifies as a valid search so long as it is connected to a lawful arrest.

 In Minnesota, anyone who chooses to drive a vehicle is said to have consented to a chemical test of his or her blood.
 This means the person must agree to a test of his or her blood, breath or urine to determine intoxication if a police officer has probable cause to believe the person was drunk driving and has been arrested and charged with such a crime.